 This module performs file control and I/O control on file descriptors.
 It is an interface to the fcntl() and ioctl() Unix routines.

 All functions in this module take a file descriptor fd as their first argument.
-This can be an integer file descriptor, such as returned by sys.stdin.fileno(), or a io.IOBase object, such as sys.stdin itself, which provides a fileno() that returns a genuine file descriptor.
+This can be an integer file descriptor, such as returned by sys.stdin.fileno(), or a file object, such as sys.stdin itself, which provides a fileno() which returns a genuine file descriptor.

 The module defines the following functions:

-Perform the operation op on file descriptor fd (file objects providing a fileno() method are accepted as well).
-The values used for op are operating system dependent, and are available as constants in the fcntl module, using the same names as used in the relevant C header files.
+Perform the requested operation on file descriptor fd (file objects providing a fileno() method are accepted as well).
+The operation is defined by op and is operating system dependent.
+These codes are also found in the fcntl module.
 The argument arg is optional, and defaults to the integer value 0.
 When present, it can either be an integer value, or a string.
 With the argument missing or an integer value, the return value of this function is the integer return value of the C fcntl() call.
 When the argument is a string it represents a binary structure, e.g. created by struct.pack().
 The binary data is copied to a buffer whose address is passed to the C fcntl() call.
 The return value after a successful call is the contents of the buffer, converted to a string object.
 The length of the returned string will be the same as the length of the arg argument.
 This is limited to 1024 bytes.
 If the information returned in the buffer by the operating system is larger than 1024 bytes, this is most likely to result in a segmentation violation or a more subtle data corruption.

-If the fcntl() fails, an OSError is raised.
+If the fcntl() fails, an IOError is raised.

 The parameter arg can be one of an integer, absent (treated identically to the integer 0), an object supporting the read-only buffer interface (most likely a plain Python string) or an object supporting the read-write buffer interface.

 In all but the last case, behaviour is as for the fcntl() function.